Ak0000714/ALT-F4-AI-Extenstion/README.md

 ✅ ⏳ Website Usage Tracking – Monitors websites visited and time spent.
 ✅ 🧩 AI-Powered Riddle Game – Fun challenges to refresh your mind.
-✅ 🚨 Smart Alerts – Warnings when screen time is excessive.
-✅ 🔮 AI-Powered Productivity Suggestions – Smart tips based on browsing habits.
-✅ 👀 Eyestrain & Dehydration Alerts – Reminders to protect your health.
 ✅ 📊 Usage Analytics – Get detailed reports on your browsing patterns.

 💡 Powered by 🔵 AI Gemini for intelligent insights!